OxideMod/Oxide.Docs/docs/guides/owners/commands.md

 ## Cross-Game Command Support

-One of the powerful features of Oxide's Covalence<sup><a href="/glossary#covalence">[1]</a></sup> command system is that it allows plugins to be compatible across different games.
-Developers can create plugins that register commands using the Covalence<sup><a href="/glossary#covalence">[1]</a></sup> API, and these commands will work the same way regardless of whether the server is running Rust, Hurtworld, or any other supported game.
+One of the powerful features of Oxide's <a href="/glossary#covalence" class="glossary-term"><span class="glossary-term__word"><a href="/glossary#covalence" class="glossary-term">Covalence</a></span></a> command system is that it allows plugins to be compatible across different games.
+Developers can create plugins that register commands using the <a href="/glossary#covalence" class="glossary-term">Covalence</a> API, and these commands will work the same way regardless of whether the server is running Rust, Hurtworld, or any other supported game.

 This cross-game functionality is particularly useful for: